aspose-cells/Aspose.Cells-Products/cells/en/cpp/merger/merge-html-to-ods/_index.md

 The following example demonstrates how to merge HTML to ODS in C++.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge HTML to ODS.
 Upload your files, call Workbook.Combine method for merging files, and then save it to ODS file.
 If you develop code in C++, this will be simpler than it sounds.
-See {{platform} example that merges HTML to ODS.
+See C++ example that merges HTML to ODS.

 {{% /blocks/products/pf/agp/text %}}